akka/akka/akka-docs/intro/getting-started.rst

 --------

 There are several ways to download Akka.
 You can download the full distribution with microkernel, which includes all modules.
-You can download just the core distribution or just the actors distribution.
 Or you can use a build tool like Maven or sbt to download dependencies from the Akka Maven repository.

 Modules